neonephos/outreach/documents/outreach_committee_playbook/social_media/strategy_documents/social_media_strategy_q3_2026_q1_2027.md

 The goal of social media activities related to this goal is to:

-- Explain NeoNephos and its context.
+- Explain NeoNephos and its context:
+    - What is IPCEI-CIS?
+    - Why was LFEU chosen as host for NNF?
+    - What is Apeiro?
+    - How does NNF compare with other initiatives?
+    - How does NNF fit into the political landscape like IPCEI-AI, European Tech Sovereignty Package etc.?
-- **Reinforce the perception that NeoNephos' goals are closely aligned with some initiatives like the European Tech Sovereignty Package.**
+- **Reinforce the perception that NeoNephos' history and goals are closely aligned with some initiatives like the European Tech Sovereignty Package.**

 **TODO: ADD FURTHER SECTIONS**